-Vermont Afterschool Inc. launched a state-wide initiative in 2017 designed to enhance social-emotional learning (SEL) and resilience for children and youth.
+Vermont Afterschool Inc. developed a statewide initiative designed to enhance social-emotional learning (SEL) and resilience for children and youth.
 Our work has mostly focused on professional development for afterschool providers and youth development workers, with a trauma-informed lens.
-Here are some of the highlights of our SEL work over the past few years:

 Youth Resiliency Project

-- Establish networks of support for afterschool program sites so they build and sustain SEL best practices going forward via a communities of practice training model.
+- Bend the Curve.
+Establish networks of support or “communities of practice” for afterschool program sites so they build and sustain SEL best practices as a team.

-Lives in the Balance (Dr. Ross Greene’s approach): https://www.livesinthebalance.org
+Lives in the Balance (Dr. Ross Greene’s approach)